Discernment on Black Friday

 While surfing GK Chesterton’s Orthodoxy, I noticed a couple of men looking at Bibles, then one went to get help.
 I later moved on to another section and happened by one of the men talking with what appeared to be a store manager or assistant.
 The manager (as I’ll refer to him) was in the process of filling the customer full of Biblical errors.
 Just to mention a few, he was equating Calvinism with the Freemasons, claiming that Calvin developed his entire theology just to spite the Roman Catholic Church (RCC), and that the accounts of Isaac, Jacob and Esau proved man’s free will.
 He then mixed these assertions in with a few other topics, such as the Biblical basis for Arabs and Indians wearing beards (I'll ignore these others for now).

 Calvin’s primary purpose for writing his Institutes was to help form the doctrinal foundation (submissive to the Bible) of the Reformed Church.
 Martin Luther had spent much of his efforts attempting to reconcile with the RCC, so when it became obvious after many years that the breach was permanent, it fell upon Calvin to write his systematic theology.
-While polemic in spots, Calvin was actually in agreement with much of the RCC theology.
+While polemic in part, Calvin was actually in agreement with some of the RCC theology.

 Regarding the issue of the patriarchs, I didn’t follow the manager’s logic on how God choosing Jacob over Esau before they were born proved the free will of men.
 It would be extremely difficult to make critical decisions before one was even born.
-Even most proponents of man’s absolute free will for non-Jews agree that God utilized election in regards to Israel.
+Even most proponents of man’s free will for non-Jews agree that God utilized election in regards to Israel.

 The last statement that I’ll mention is the manager’s claim that if Calvinism (election) is true, then "Why should we even witness to anyone?"
 Displaying an obvious lack of knowledge of Calvinism (and the Bible), he claimed that the Calvinist’s only response to the question is that "We only witness because the Bible says to do it".
 First, the doctrine of election is prevalent not only in the OT, but also throughout the NT (ie Jn 6, Eph 1, Rom 9, just to name a few).
-Regarding evangelism, a Calvinist is encouraged to witness because he or she knows that people will respond.
+Regarding evangelism, a Calvinist is encouraged to witness because he or she knows that some people will respond.
 We can trust in God to save us because He is sovereign.
 The manager was basically promoting a trust in the sovereignty of man and his ability to save himself, maybe with a little help from God.

 Since it's not my purpose to debate the doctrine of election here, we’ll have to leave further discussion to other articles because I’d like to make three points, the first being the necessity of discernment.
 As the manager was delivering his bad theology, the customer was eagerly and unquestioningly taking it all in, at one point stating that he wished he’s brought a notepad.
 In Acts 17:11, the Apostle Paul commends the Bereans for daily examining the Scripture to see if what he was saying is true.
 So, if Paul advised his audience to compare his words with the Holy Scriptures, how much more should we be discerning regarding the words of someone we meet for the first time, even in a Christian store?

 The customer obviously had little Bible knowledge or he would have recognized the obvious errors set before him.
 He asked the manager to guide him to some books on more information from the manager’s viewpoint on the subject.
 The manager then led him off down the aisle and around the corner.
 After pondering the situation for a moment, I followed but never saw either of them again the remainder of the time I was in the store.
 My intention was to advise the customer to start out with a good study Bible and some basic books on the Christian Faith.
-So, my second point is that, we should start by mastering the basic truths of the Bible before attempting to get involved in the disputes of minor doctrines.
+So, my second point is that, we should start by mastering the basic truths of the Bible before attempting to get involved in the disputes of secondary doctrines.
 One can’t practice discernment without a solid foundation of the truth.